Reimbursement for Tests with the OCULUS Pentacam (OCULUS)

 A Yes; most MACs have published policies to cover this test.
 Coverage is based on two distinctly different indications: (1) corneal disease, and (2) ocular hypertension and glaucoma.
 CPT code 76514, by virtue of its designation as a radiological procedure, only describes pachymetry when using ultrasound.
 When the Pentacam is used for optical corneal pachymetry, it is reported with CPT code 92499 (unlisted ophthalmological service or procedure).

 Q Does Medicare cover Zernike and wavefront analysis?

-A No. This test is refractive in nature, although it moves beyond the familiar sphere, cylinder and axis that is commonly found in refraction (CPT 92015), and is additive with the basic service.
-In CPT, modifier -22 is used with a code to report an unusual service that is greater than that usually required for the listed procedure.
+A This is refractive in nature, although it exceeds the familiar sphere, cylinder and axis that is commonly found in refraction (CPT 92015); it is additive with the basic service, and deserves an additional charge.
 Within the Medicare program, refraction is not a covered service.

-A In 2016, the national Medicare Physician Fee Schedule rates are as follows.
+A In 2021, the national Medicare Physician Fee Schedule rates are as follows (rounded).